 I have lived through the unimaginable.
 I had to bury my child.

-Future meeting dates are TBD due to Covid-19 restrictions.
-We are currently doing a Live Series of YouTube videos with Co-Chapter Leaders Kristina & Steffanie.
+We recorded a 4-Part Live Series of YouTube videos with Co-Chapter Leaders Kristina & Steffanie.
 They recently started a blogcast called Sunflowers & Red Feathers as well.
 Watch the YouTube videos or read the blogs here.
-We hope you find these helpful while we can’t meet in person.
+We hope you find these helpful.

 Your life was a blessing, your memory a treasure.
 You are loved beyond words and missed beyond measure.Unknown